 Free Shows

 The free shows take place at Picnic Pavilion at 267 Old Bridge Walk on Granville Island.
-Last year the free outdoor performances ran on the weekend of September 21st and 22nd.
+This year the free outdoor performances run on the weekend of September 20th and 21st.
+Performances happen between 2:00 and 5:30 pm on both days.
+As of early July, lineup details are to be confirmed.

 Saturday, September 21st, 2024